craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 05 22.md

 Quickest path goes past Dragon Lair and through Ootool.

-Safest path goes down to the end of the Duergar territories and then past the grazing fields and then toward [[Ungaethram]].
+Safest path goes down to the end of the Duergar territories, through [[Deepburrow]] and then past the grazing fields and then toward [[Ungaethram]].

 Middle needs to avoid Dragon Lair,